-The Ultimate Event Photography Checklist: Capturing the 2025 Smithsonian Folklife Festival with One Lens
+Event Photography Checklist: Shooting the 2025 Smithsonian Folklife Festival with One Lens

-How to document DC's premier cultural celebration using just a 50mm f/1.8 prime lens - a minimalist approach to maximum impact
+How I photographed DC's biggest cultural celebration using nothing but a 50mm f/1.8 prime lens

 By Joshua Smith